hummosa/Thalamus/README.md

 # Thalamus_ICLR

-Algorithm Thalamus code for ICLR [paper][https://openreview.net/forum?id=6orC5MvgPBK] [paper]: Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations.
+Algorithm Thalamus code for ICLR paper [Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations.](https://openreview.net/forum?id=6orC5MvgPBK)

 Packages required for datasets used, please follow each repository instructions for instalation in the same project folder.
 Cloning each repo is sufficient.